Pairwise Target Rotation for Factor Models: Simulation and Empirical Results

+To demonstrate the agreement between semantics and constructs, we applied the priorimax rotation to data obtained from established survey instruments with validated factor structures.
+The first instrument is the Depression Anxiety Stress Scales (DASS), developed by \textcite{lovibond}, a widely used $42$-item self-report questionnaire designed to measure three distinct yet closely related dimensions of negative emotional states: Depression, Anxiety, and Stress.
+In the clinical setting, DASS is primarily intended to identify the specific domain of emotional disturbance, facilitating a more precise clinical assessment.
+Respondents report their experiences during the previous week by rating each item on a four-point Likert scale ranging from $1$ (Did not apply to me at all) to $4$ (Applied to me very much, or most of the time).

+The second instrument is the Big Five Personality Test, which utilizes items from the Big-Five Factor Markers of the International Personality Item Pool (IPIP), developed by \textcite{bigFiveGoldberg}.
+The test comprises $50$ items that measure the five dimensions of personality, commonly referred to as the OCEAN model: Openness to experience, Conscientiousness, Extraversion, Agreeableness, and Neuroticism.
+Responses were recorded using a five-point Likert scale, ranging from $1$ (Disagree) to $5$ (Agree), with $3$ indicating a neutral response.
+Due to its robust psychometric properties, the test has been widely used in recruitment and organizational behavior research.

+The raw datasets for both instruments were obtained from \textcite{openpsych}, a publicly available online repository of psychological data.
+After data cleaning, the DASS dataset consisted of $39775$ sample points, whereas Big Five dataset consisted of $19718$ sample points.

-We can perform the priorimax rotation on the model using the semantic similarities for the soft constraints or prior matrix.
-Using the newly developed \codify{Python} package, \codify{interpretablefa}, to fit a $4$-factor model with the priorimax rotation:
+The priorimax rotation can be performed by using semantic similarities for the prior matrix.
+For the implementation, the newly developed \codify{Python} package, \codify{interpretablefa}, can be used to fit a factor model and apply the priorimax rotation.
+Shown in Figure \ref{fig:isoquant-plot} are the isoquant graphs generated for DASS and Big Five.